On Computing and Pricing of Adjustable Robust Chemical Process Designs: Price of robustness

 \section{Price of robustness}

 The following section deals with quantifying the compromises with respect to the performance indicators, or objective functions, which have to be made in order to hedge against the uncertainty.
-We call these compromises the price of robustness.
+The concept we apply was introduced in \citeauthor{bertsimas2004}\cite{bertsimas2004} as the price of robustness.

 If engineers formulate the process design problem as a worst-case robust optimization problem, for example, in the form of a MARO problem \eqref{eq:MARO} they decide to simultaneously hedge against all scenarios from a chosen scenario set $U$.
 However, by accounting for all scenarios that may happen, the performance of this solution in a particular, realized scenario will generally be worse than a solution tailored to this particular scenario only would have been.